atom/atom/docs/customizing-atom.md

 The configuration itself is grouped by the package name or one of the two core
 namespaces: `core` and `editor`.

+You can open this file in an editor from the _Atom > Open Your Config_ menu.

 ### Configuration Key Reference